qmacro/cloud-platform-workflow-virtual-pilot/exercises/06/readme.md

 The Workflow API is of course documented and available for exploration here in the API Hub.

 :point_right: [Search for](https://api.sap.com/search?searchterm=workflow+API&tab=all) the Workflow API - you should find a number of results.
-The one we're interested in for this CodeJam is the [Workflow API for Cloud Foundry](https://api.sap.com/api/SAP_CP_Workflow_CF/resource).
+The one we're interested in here is the [Workflow API for Cloud Foundry](https://api.sap.com/api/SAP_CP_Workflow_CF/resource).
 You should see something like this:

 ![Workflow API summary](workflowapisummary.png)